 Sneak peek of the content (sleep):

-- Magnesium: It’s estimated that 68 % of American suffer from Mg deficiency.
+- Magnesium: It’s estimated that 68 % of Americans suffer from Mg deficiency.
 Mg is a precursor for sleep hormone melatonin and is associated with vitamin D deficiency as magnesium promotes synthesis of vitamin D. Thus, adequate Mg intake is important for sleep and energy.

 - These foods contain tyramine which increases the production of noradrenaline and can prevent falling asleep when eaten in the evening: bacon, cheese, chocolate, eggplant, spinach, tomato.